CarterA/Zsh/Readme.md

 I used to use Oh My Zsh for my Zsh configuration, but it had a lot of features that I didn't need, and it was way more complicated than I needed it to be.
-Some of the conifguration that is present in this repository is taken from OMZsh.
+Some of the configuration that is present in this repository is taken from OMZsh.

 To install, run the following command: